Neighborhoods in Columbus, Ohio: Short North

-The Short North is heavily populated with art galleries, specialty shops, pubs, nightclubs, and coffee houses.
-Most of its tightly packed brick buildings date from at least the early 20th century, with traditional storefronts along High Street (often with brightly painted murals on their side walls), and old apartment buildings and rowhouses and newer condominium developments in the surrounding blocks.
-The city installed 17 lighted metal archways extending across High Street throughout the Short North, reminiscent of such arches present in the area in the early 1900s.
+The Short North is a neighborhood centered on the High Street corridor immediately north of Downtown, extending south of the Ohio State University campus.
+Known for its art galleries, specialty shops, pubs, nightclubs, and coffee houses, most of its tightly packed brick buildings date from the early 20th century.
+The city installed 17 lighted metal archways across High Street, reminiscent of arches present in the area in the early 1900s.
+The Short North hosts a monthly Gallery Hop drawing large crowds to its art galleries and is home to the annual Columbus Pride parade.